 Follow in the family's footsteps

 Imagine Agatha Christie and her family spending relaxed summer days or cosy Christmas holidays at Greenway.
 In the Drawing Room you'll see dominoes and card games laid out in front of the fire.
-Agatha's Steinway Piano has pride of place in this room; volunteer pianists often play, and encourage musical visitors to have a go.
+Agatha's Steinway Piano has pride of place in this room; volunteer pianists often play - even performing music written by Christie herself.